topo-gps/topo-gps-manual/en/settings/styles.rst

 You can change the color using the Red/Green/Blue slider.
 It is also possible to change the color using a color picker by tapping 'Choose color' below the sliders.
 The transparancy slider determines how transparant the line is.
 A bit transparancy allows you to see the map behind the route line.

 It is also possible to set the line style of an individual route.
 This can be done via :ref:`route details > edit route <ss-route-edit>`.
-Also in the saved routes screen you can select a number of routes and tap 'More > Edit line style' to change the line style of a collection of routes.
+Tap 'Edit line style' in the pop-up that appears and disable 'Use default linestyle'.
+To change the line style of a set of routes at once, first go to the saved routes screen (Menu > Routes > Saved routes).
+Then tap More > Select and select the routes and/or folders.
+Then tap 'More > Edit line style' in the <APPLE>bottom left</APPLE><ANDROID>top right</ANDROID> to change the line style of the selected routes.

 .. _ss-settings-posmarker:

 Position marker
 ~~~~~~~~~~~~~~~
 The default position marker has a red color.
 For visibility it might be better to change the color of the position marker sometimes.
 Tap the position marker in the 'Styles' section of the :ref:`settings <ss-settings>`.
 A screen with available alternative position markers will be shown.
+You can choose between a red, purple, blue, green or yellow position marker.
 If you tap a position marker it will be changed.

 Below you see an example of a map with a purple position marker: